BioImage-Archive/bia-integrator/bia-export/README.md

 Note that with -r (root directory) - local files will be used to generate the export.
 If using ingest to generate the files, this will usually be: ~/.cache/bia-integrator-data-sm.
 If no root location is passed, and a study UUID (as opposed to accession ID) is used, then the API will be called to create the files.

 If no Accession ID or UUID is passed, all studies will be processed (either based on all studies in the <root-folder>/study/ directory, or by querying for studies in the api).
 The studies are exported in order of release date.

-The two points above hold for all export commands for the api.
-For the website-study export only, there is a optional cache in order to avoid processing all file references every time an export is performed (as this slows down export a lot).
-E.g. running:

-    poetry run bia-export website study -o bia-study-metadata.json -c read_cache

-Will export all studies using the cached aggregation (when avaliable) as the counts for images, files, and the list of different file types.

 ----